5 Worst Wrestling Shoes: Guide for Athletic Footwear

 A recurring issue faced by many is the durability of these shoes.

-Despite being lauded for their initial comfort, the shoe’s soul, quite literally, doesn’t seem to hold up.
+Despite being lauded for their initial comfort, the shoe’s sole, quite literally, doesn’t seem to hold up.

 Rather than being sewn, the soles are glued, leading to them separating with extended use.